Aryaman22102002/Aryaman22102002.github.io/projects.md

 <b style="font-size:30px"> Eyantra Robotics Competition, Theme: Dairy Bike</b>
 </center>
 <br>
-Secured 3rd place in the Eyantra Robotics Competition.
+Secured 3rd place in the Eyantra Robotics Competition 2021 - 2022.
 Developed a two wheeled bike which uses Linear Quadratic Regulator (LQR) to balance itself.
 Used State-Space equations and Euler Lagrange method to mathematically model the bike.
 Designed a custom 4-DOF arm to pick and place the dairy products.
 Navigated the bike through the arena overcoming various obstacles placed at different points in the entire arena.
 <br>
 <br>